MrBeee/roll/Readme.md

 #### 6	Changelog

-- 2024-04-26 (0.2.8) fixed all numba issues.
-Numba is now used for all stack display plots.
+- 2024-05-02 (0.2.8) fixed all numba issues.
+Numba is now used to speed up all stack display plots.
-  Added KxKy stack response plot to Analysis tab
+  Added Kx-Ky stack response as well as |O| & O/A Histograms to the Analysis tab

 - 2024-04-22 (0.2.7) removed all numba @jit references, as exception handling with numba causes problems.
 Will revisit later.